Plumsail/documents-docs/source/user-guide/processes/examples/create-xlsx-from-template-processes.rst

 .. note:: There is another - a little bit more complicated - way to create XLSX documents from a template.
 Check `the article <../../../flow/how-tos/documents/create-xlsx-from-template.html>`_.

 .. _Plumsail account: https://account.plumsail.com/
-.. _Create XLSX document from template: ../../actions/document-processing.html#create-xlsx-document-from-template
-.. _the link for downloading the template: ../../../_static/files/flow/how-tos/create-xlsx-from-template.xlsx
+.. _the link for downloading the template: ../../../_static/files/user-guide/processes/create-xlsx-from-template.xlsx
 .. _this article: ../../../document-generation/xlsx/how-it-works.html